Cox-Automotive/alks-cli/README.md

 ### `sessions open`

-`alks sessions open` Creates/resumes an ALKS session, this is the preferred way of using ALKS as it automates the underlying ALKS keys for you.
-If you don't provide an account/role you'll be prompted for the one you'd like to use.This will create your keys with the maximum life and automatically renew them when necessary.
+`alks sessions open` Creates/resumes an ALKS session, this is the preferred way of using ALKS as it automates the underlying ALKS session for you.
+If you don't provide an account/role you'll be prompted for the one you'd like to use.
+Alternative you can use your default account/role by passing `-d`.

+This will create your sessions with the maximum life and automatically renew them when necessary.
 If you would like to do IAM work you'll need to pass the `-i` flag.

 Optional arguments: